priya-gitTest/ReproducibleJNotebookTemplate_v1.01/README.md

  - This project is a template to create reproducible notebooks and publications for your research projects mostly related to data analysis or ML.
  - It makes use of modern tools and possible best practices known at this time.
 E.g. GitHub codespaces for replication and reproducibility.
 GitHub Codespaces is a cloud based development enviroment with builin VS Code Support.
  - Acessible from wherever GitHib Website with Internet is accessible to you.
+ - Hassle free way to develop your simple codes .

 **Why** : You can use this setup for builing your proof of Concept very fast and efficiently.